jiangxinmeng1/tae_design/update_async_index_design.md

         JobName string,
       }
   ```
+- The `job_id` is used to distinguish jobs that have the same job name and repeatedly register/unregister on the same table.
+In the mo_iscp_log table, jobs on the same table with the same name that have not been garbage-collected have different IDs.

 - `JobSpec` includes TriggerSpec and IterationDetail.
   `TriggerSpec` defines the rules for the Runner to trigger an iteration.
   `IterationDetail` defines how the Scheduler schedules and executes iterations.